NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 The 23-year-old forward did not practice Monday.
 He had an NHL career-high 69 points (29 goals, 40 assists) in 75 games last season, his third with Minnesota.

-Coach John Hynes said the injury isn't "major" and he expects Boldy to be ready for the Wild season opener against the Columbus Blue Jackets on Oct.10.
+Coach John Hynes said the injury isn't "major" and he expects Boldy to be ready for the Wild season opener against the Columbus Blue Jackets on Oct.
+10.

-Selected by Minnesota with the No. 12 pick at the 2019 NHL Draft, Boldy has 171 points (75 goals, 96 assists) in 203 regular-season games and four points (one goal, three assists) in 12 Stanley Cup Playoff games. -- Jessi Pierce
+Selected by Minnesota with the No. 12 pick in the 2019 NHL Draft, Boldy has 171 points (75 goals, 96 assists) in 203 regular-season games and four points (one goal, three assists) in 12 Stanley Cup Playoff games. -- Jessi Pierce

 Florida Panthers